Bibliography

 What are the external resources and references cited by the method?

-The ABC and complementary resources to the Bilan Carbone®
+The ABC and complementary resources to Bilan Carbone®

 ABC - Association for Low Carbon Transition

-TheAssociation for Low Carbon Transition (ABC) – previously the Bilan Carbone Association – was created in 2011 by ADEME, French Public Agency for Ecological Transition and APCC, to carry and disseminate the Bilan Carbone® methodology.
+TheAssociation for Low Carbon Transition (ABC) – formerly the Association Bilan Carbone – was created in 2011 by ADEME and APCC to support and disseminate the Bilan Carbone® methodology.
 It provides organisations and citizens with tools and methods enabling them to succeed in defining and implementing their decarbonisation strategy.
-The ABC brings together more than 1000 organisations committed to the climate and leads a community of stakeholders around the challenges of low-carbon transition and, in particular, carbon accounting.
-Through its missions, the association aims to engage and train as many stakeholders (organisations and citizens) as possible on issues related to combating climate change.
+ABC brings together more than 1,000 organisations committed to the climate and fosters a community of actors around the issues of the low-carbon transition and, more particularly, carbon accounting.
+Through its missions, the association aims to stakeholder engagement and train as many actors (organisations and citizens) as possible on the issues related to combating climate change.

 🔗 To join: https://abc-transitionbascarbone.fr/agir/adherer-a-labc/

-This new version of the Bilan Carbone® method can be viewed freely and at no cost.
-However, its use is conditional onmembership or an up-to-date licence with the ABC as a legal entity, thus ensuring an up-to-date version of the tools used to apply the method as well as various additional services (for more details, see the ABC website).
-Any organisation wishing to use the method or our tools must have at least one person trained in the Bilan Carbone® methodology by an accredited training organisation.
+This new version of the Bilan Carbone® method is available to consult freely and at no cost.
+However, its use is conditional onmembership or a current licence with ABC as a legal entity, thereby ensuring an up-to-date version of the tools used to apply the method as well as various additional services (for more details, see the ABC website).
+Any organisation wishing to use the method or our tools must have at least one person trained in the Bilan Carbone® methodology by an authorised training body.

 Summary of the Working Group's recommendations - method evolution

-Between 2022 and 2024, the Association for Low Carbon Transition (ABC) set up a Working Group (WG) dedicated to the evolution of the Bilan Carbone® method, composed of:
+Between 2022 and 2024, the Association for Low Carbon Transition (ABC) established a Working Group (WG) dedicated to the evolution of the Bilan Carbone® method, composed of:

-• Recognised longstanding experts who contributed to previous working groups or demonstrated their skills
+Recognised historical experts who contributed to previous working groups or demonstrated their expertise

-• Experienced practitioners and representatives of the colleges among current-year members
+Experienced experimenters and representatives of the membership colleges among the current year’s members

-After several months of reflection, the WG reached a consensus on the directions and developments to be incorporated into the method.
-The summary of the Working Group (WG) recommendations, published in early 2023, is accessible to members.
-Several rounds of WG review then followed to arrive at the current version.
+After several months of reflection, the WG reached a consensus on the directions and developments necessary to integrate into the method.
+The summary of the Working Group's (WG) recommendations, published in early 2023, is accessible to members.
+Several phases of WG review then followed to arrive at the current version.

 🔗 For more information:https://abc-transitionbascarbone.fr/wp-content/uploads/2024/07/Notes_syntheseGT_finale.pdf

-The first essential step to handling the Bilan Carbone®, training provides the skills needed to use the Bilan Carbone® methodology and tools.
-For quality purposes, it is a prerequisite to accessing all up-to-date Bilan Carbone® tools.
+A vital first step to handling the Bilan Carbone®, training provides the skills necessary to use the Bilan Carbone® methodology and tools.
+For quality purposes, it is a prerequisite for accessing all up-to-date Bilan Carbone® tools.

 🔗 For more information: https://abc-transitionbascarbone.fr/agir/se-former-au-bilan-carbone/